Robust and Information-theoretically Safe Bias Classifier against Adversarial Attacks: Abstract

 \section{Abstract}

 In this paper, the bias classifier is introduced, that is, the bias part of a DNN with Relu as the activation function is used as a classifier.
-The work is motivated by the fact that the bias part is a piecewise constant function with zero gradient and hence cannot be directly attacked by gradient-based methods to generate adversaries such as FGSM.
-The existence of the bias classifier is proved an effective training method for the bias classifier is proposed.
-It is proved that by adding a proper random first-degree part to the bias classifier, an information-theoretically safe classifier against the original-model gradient-based attack is obtained in the sense that the attack generates a totally random direction for generating adversaries.
+The work is motivated by the fact that the bias part is a piecewise constant function with zero gradient and hence cannot be directly attacked by gradient-based methods to generate adversaries, such as FGSM.
+The existence of the bias classifier is proved and an effective training method for the bias classifier is given.
+It is proved that by adding a proper random first-degree part to the bias classifier, an information-theoretically safe classifier against the original-model gradient attack is obtained in the sense that the attack will generate a totally random attacking direction.
 This seems to be the first time that the concept of information-theoretically safe classifier is proposed.
-Several attack methods for the bias classifier are proposed and numerical experiments are used to show that the bias classifier is more robust than DNNs against these attacks in most cases.
+Several attack methods for the bias classifier are proposed and numerical experiments are used to show that the bias classifier is more robust than DNNs with similar size against these attacks in most cases.

 10pt {\bf Keywords.} Robust DNN, adversarial samples, bias classifier, information-theoretically safe, gradient-based attack.